👋 Introduction

 Model Choice | GPT-4o, Claude 3, etc. | Usually fixed | N/A |

-👨💻 Pro Tips for Cursor Power Users
+👨💻 Pro Tips for Power Users

 - Use the Prompt Library to save frequently used prompts